AryaPutra21-arch/Java_Android_Indoor_Positioning_System_WKNN_Fingerprinting_SKRIPSI_JTD2022/README.md

-This proect is thesis for my Degree in electrical engineering in State Polytechnic of Malang.
+This project is thesis for my Degree in electrical engineering in State Polytechnic of Malang.
 This study designed an application of Indoor Positioning and Navigating System Using Wi-Fi with Fingerprinting method and Weighted K-Nearest Neighbor algorithm. this Application is advanced and futher development from Application Java Android by Suyash Gupta https://github.com/Talentica/WifiIndoorPositioning.git .

 This system works on the principle of utilizing Received Signal Strength (RSS) emitted by a Wi-Fi Access point to determine the location of objects.
 In the design process, it is necessary to create a fingerprinting database by considering the number of access points and environmental conditions.